fomar123/Terraform/README.md

 - A new Virtual Private Cloud (VPC) is created, providing isolated networking space for resources.

 ##### Subnet Creation in New VPC:
-- A subnet is set up within the newly created VPC, aiding in network segmentation and organization.
+- A subnet is set up within the newly created VPC, aiding in network segmentation and organisation.

 ##### Additional Subnet in Default VPC:
 - Another subnet is generated within the pre-existing default VPC.